 My most recent work argues that greater attention to the role of questions in scientific inquiry has far-reaching epistemological implications.
 While my initial forays in this area focus primarily on questions' role in exploring the interplay between epistemic and non-epistemic values in science, I am currently developing accounts of scientific representation and idealization that make essential appeal to questions.
 I also think that it has interesting ramifications for scientific realism debates, but haven't chased those ideas down yet.

 Articles and Book Chapters

-- under review.
-Paper on understanding, truth, and epistemic goals.
+- Forthcoming.
+Understanding, truth, and epistemic goals.
+Philosophy of Science

 - under review.
 "Explanatory obligations." (with Jared Millson).

-- forthcoming.
+- 2020.
 "Questions, perspectives, and epistemic value."
 In Knowledge for a Human Point of View. edited by A. Cretu and M. Massimi.
 Dordrecht: Springer. (with Jared Millson).

 - 2019.
 "Inquiry tickets: values, pursuit, and underdetermination."
 Philosophy of Science. doi: 10.1086/705446. (with Marina DiMarco).